-- 1. Two 1-page reflection papers for each day of class.
+- 1. Two 1-page reflection papers (one for each day of class).
 Possible prompts:

 - a.
 What about this material lights you up?

 - b.
 What do you want to know more about?

 - c.
 What isn't making sense?

 - d.
 How might you apply this material to your own personal or professional life?

-- 2. One 5-page paper due 3 weeks after last class (8/16/20).
+- 2. One 3-5 page paper due by the last day of exams for the spring term (i.e. 5/5/22).
 Choose ONE of the following options: - a.
-Option 1: Read and review a professional journal article or book related to ONE of the following topics: - 1.
+Option 1: Read and review one or more professional journal articles or books related to ONE of the following topics: - 1.
 Neurobiology and eating disorders; - 2.
 Incorporating yogic, somatic, and/or mindfulness-based approaches in the treatment of eating disorders; - 3.
 Working with emotions in the treatment of eating disorders; or - 4.
-Integration of one or more of the above-named topics. - b.
+Integration of two or more of the above-named topics. - b.
 Option 2: Apply what you learned in class in session with clients and write about the experience.

-Evaluation Criteria 90-100% Λ
+Evaluation Criteria

-Class Participation 20% 80-89% A
+Class Participation 20%

-Two 1-Page Reflection Papers 30% В
+Two 1-Page Reflection Papers 30%

-One 5-Page Paper 50% 70-79% C
+One 3-5 Page Paper 50%